keithhilen/api-accelerate/Readme.md

 | JSON file | ```require('api-accelerate')('<file name>.json').run();``` | Provides an alternate JSON configuration file. |
 | JSON string | ```require('api-accelerate')('<JSON string>').run();``` | Provides a JSON string that is parsed. |
 | Object | ```require('api-accelerate')(<object>).run();``` | Provides an object.
 Equivalent to a parsed JSON string. |

-The server will inspect the parameter and determine if it is a JS file name, a JSON file name, a JSON string or an object.
+The server will inspect the parameter and determine if it is a JS file name, a JSON file name, a JSON string, or an object.
 These alternative methods can be useful for activities such as testing or deployment branching.

 ### Lifecycle Events